Welcome

 How I work with you in the room.

 I believe that healing happens in relationship — and that the therapeutic relationship itself is part of the medicine.
-From our very first session, my goal is to create a space where you don't have to manage how you show up.
-The good, the messy, the parts you haven't said out loud yet.
-All of it is welcome here.
+From our very first session, my goal is to create a space where you can unmask and show up authentically.
+The good, the messy, even the parts you haven't said out loud yet.
+I’m here with you through your challenges, setbacks, progress, and accomplishments.

 I use an integrative approach, which means I draw from multiple frameworks to meet your specific needs rather than applying a one-size-fits-all model.
 My somatic training allows me to bring in movement, breath, and body-based awareness when you're caught in a cognitive spiral — because sometimes the body knows what the mind can't yet articulate.

-I work from an intersectional, feminist lens that acknowledges how systems — racism, heteronormativity, capitalism, ableism — shape our nervous systems and our sense of self.
+I work from an intersectional, feminist lens that acknowledges how systems like racism, heteronormativity, sexism, capitalism, and ableism shape our nervous systems and our sense of self.
 Your identity is never a footnote here.
 It's central to the work.

 Therapeutic modalities